How to Get Featured in the Wall Street Journal: A CMO's 2026 Playbook

 - showing no awareness of the reporter's beat

-What to measure after placement
+What to measure after the story lands

 That is why I like tying the placement to a before-and-after query panel.
 Check the core category prompts before the story lands, check them again a week later, then check them again a month later.
 If the answer set starts incorporating the company, spokesperson, or method introduced by the piece, the placement is doing real system work instead of just brand work.